bresilla/roscon2025_workshop/exercises/ex-4.md

-# Exercise 4 - Access Control
+# Exercise 3 - Run rviz2 to visualize the remote robot

-Sometimes we just don't want to expose all the topics to the network for both bandwidth and security issue.
-The Access Control in Zenoh can help us filter the traffic.

-Uncomment the ACL configuration in the Zenoh Router config on the robot container.
-Then restart the Zenoh Router.
-We don't allow the image topic to pass through the Zenoh Router.
-You can see that the image on the Rviz will not be updated anymore.
+It's common to visualize the robot from other host.
+The exercise will guide you how to visualize your robot remotely.

 ```mermaid
 ---